Topological Nematic Phase Transition in Kitaev Magnets Under Applied Magnetic Fields

 where $\sigma_i$ represents the spin operator on the $i$th site and $\langle ij \rangle$ means a nearest-neighbor (NN) bond. $x$, $y$, and $z$ are indices for the bond direction.
 The phase diagram in the parameter space $(J_x, J_y, J_z)$ obtained in Kitaev's original paper is shown in Fig.~\ref{ph}(a).
 For strongly anisotropic Kitaev interactions, the so-called $A$ phase, which is the toric code phase, is realized.
 On the other hand, for almost isotropic Kitaev interactions, another phase ($B$ phase), which possesses gapless Dirac bands of Majorana fermions, appears.
 Once the time-reversal symmetry is broken in $B$ phase, however, the spectrum acquires an energy gap, leading to a chiral QSL state with the Chern number $\pm 1$.
 For both phases, the system is described by Majorana fermions interacting with $Z_2$ gauge fields.
 In the following, we restrict our analysis within the vortex-free states.
 Then, in the case with applied magnetic fields, from the perturbation theory in the third order, effective interactions of three-spin operators are obtained:

-where $\bvec{h}=(h_x,h_y,h_z)$ is an external magnetic field and we here assume that $J_x=J_y=J_z=J$.
+where $\bm{h}=(h_x,h_y,h_z)$ is an external magnetic field and we here assume that $J_x=J_y=J_z=J$.
 The site summation $i,j,k$ is taken as shown in Fig.~\ref{ph}(b).
 In the Majorana representation, operators are rearranged to three types of terms:

 where ``$\rightarrow$'' means taking the standard gauge in the 0-flux ground state, and $\langle\!\langle ij \rangle\!\rangle$ means a next-nearest-neighbor (NNN) bond.
-The first term is an NNN hopping that gives rise to an energy gap, leading to the Chern number $\pm 1$.
-The others are four-Majorana interactions which have been supposed to be irrelevant in previous studies.
-Here the site summation for $\sum_\mathrm{Y}$ is taken as shown in the upper Y-shaped figure of Fig.~\ref{ph}(c) and $\sum_\mathrm{Y'}$ is taken for the lower one of Fig.~\ref{ph}(c).
+The first term is an NNN hopping that gives rise to an energy gap, leading to the Chern number $\pm 1$, and the others are four-Majorana interactions.
+Here the site summation for $\sum_\mathrm{Y}$ is taken as shown in the upper Y-shaped diagram of Fig.~\ref{ph}(c) and $\sum_\mathrm{Y^{\prime}}$ is taken for the lower one of Fig.~\ref{ph}(c).
 In the following, we focus on these types of Majorana interactions for concreteness.
 However, we believe that our main results are generic also for other types of neighboring four-body interactions.